 Perceivable

-The information and user interface components of websites and mobile applications must be presented in a way that enables users to perceive them clearly.
+The information and user interface components of websites and mobile applications must allow users to perceive them clearly.

 Operable